St Paul's Cathedral, Melbourne: Early history

+20th and 21st centuries

-For nearly 40 years, without the spires, the cathedral presented as a rather solid, horizontal mass.
-Construction of the spires began in 1926 to a new design by John Barr of Sydney, in a more traditional Gothic Revival style and with different stone from the Sydney area.
-It was also much taller than Butterfield's original design.
-The spires reached their full height in 1932 and on 30 April 1933 a service of thanksgiving was held for their completion.
-Once the central spire, named the Moorhouse Spire, was completed to its full height of 312 ft (95m), St Paul's became the tallest structure in central Melbourne and dominated the city's skyline when viewed from the south.
+For nearly 40 years, without the spires, the cathedral presented as a rather solid, horizontal mass, but was nevertheless the subject of postcards and photographs.
+In the early 1920s, having determined not to complete Butterfield's design, it was decided to hold a competition for the design of new spires.
+The winner, announced in Feb 1925, was John Barr, of Sydney, with a traditional Gothic Revival style, and the central spire much taller than the original design.
+Construction started in July 1926, using a stone from the Sydney area that was different to the original Barabool stone.
+The central tower was named the Moorhouse Spire, and reached its full height of 312 ft (95m) in 1932, and on 30 April 1933 a service of thanksgiving was held for its completion.
+The tower of St Paul's became the tallest structure in central Melbourne and dominated the city's skyline when viewed from the south.

+While the towers were underway, additions were made to the Chapter House, enlarging the two storey section facing Flinders Street by one bay and one floor, in exactly matching stonework.
+The architects were Gawler & Drummond, and the works were done in 1926.

 The 1960s saw extensive work completed to the exterior of the cathedral and in 1989 the organ was restored with the help of a major National Trust appeal.
 Further major restoration works were completed in 2009 with significant repairs to the spires, the installation of a coloured glass lantern in the Moorhouse Tower and coloured glass doors and a glass walled airlock at the Great West door.